 BAKED FISH IN PARCHMENT

-My Momma has been making these ever since I remember.
-You can use fresh salmon or in a can!
-Serve as part of the main course or make minis, and serve as an appetizer!
+My Momma has been making these ever since I can remember.
+You can use fresh salmon, or canned!
+Serve as part of the main course, or make minis and serve as an appetizer!

 ROASTED, CEDAR PLANK OR OLIVE OIL SALMON

-Go on and grab yourself a side of Faroe Island Salmon…prepared one of these three methods, will be a definite winner!
+Go on and grab yourself a whole side of Faroe Island Salmon.
+Preparing any one of these three methods, will be a definite winner!